 Khushna Sulaman-Butt (b.
-1995, UK) completed her BFA at Oxford University in 2016 and her MFA at the Slade School of Fine Art in 2021.
+1995 in Blackburn, UK) completed her BFA at Oxford University in 2016 and her MFA at the Slade School of Fine Art in 2021.
 Her work has been exhibited at Sunderland Museum and Winter Gardens, Sunderland; The Scottish National Portrait Gallery; The Royal Albert Memorial Museum Exeter and The National Portrait Gallery in London.
-Some of her recent exhibitions include the New Romantics, presented by The Artist Room in collaboration with Phillips, Lee Eugean Gallery, Seoul (2022); Tomorrow: London, White Cube, London (2020); Grads Now, Saatchi Graduate Show, London (2021 & 2020); RCA/Slade School Graduation Show, Kristin Hjellegjerde Gallery, London (2020).
+Some of her recent exhibitions include Art Brussels, Newchild Gallery, Brussels (2023); Art Antwerp, Newchild Gallery, Antwerp (2022); the New Romantics, presented by The Artist Room in collaboration with Phillips, Lee Eugean Gallery, Seoul (2022); Tomorrow: London, White Cube, London (2020); Grads Now, Saatchi Graduate Show, London (2021 & 2020); RCA/Slade School Graduation Show, Kristin Hjellegjerde Gallery, London (2020).
 The artist was appointed as the winner of the British Muslim of the Year (2018) Arts and Cultural Awareness Award.
 Her work ‘Society’ was selected for the National (BP) Portrait Gallery Award (2017).
 Sulaman-Butt has also been shortlisted for ACS Studio Prize (2020) and Aesthetica Art Prize (2017).
-She is currently a resident artist at The Beecher Residency, Litchfield.
+She was a resident artist at The Beecher Residency, Lithchfield in 2022.
 The artist lives and works in London.